ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The validity of these identifiers must be verified by the gateways during set-up stage (Stage-0), which is beyond the scope of the current specification.
 See Section 7 on the Identity and Asset Verification Stage.

 SATP error messages MUST be encoded as Problem Details objects as defined in {{RFC9457}}, with content type `application/problem+json`.
-The `type` field of the Problem Details object SHOULD be set to a URN of the form `urn:ietf:params:satp:error:<code>`, where `<code>` is the error code from this registry.
+The `type` field of the Problem Details object MUST be set to a URN of the form `urn:ietf:params:satp:error:<code>`, where `<code>` is the error code from this registry.
 The `status` field MUST match the HTTP status of the response carrying the error and MUST be consistent with the HTTP Status column in the table below.

 In the following table, each entry consists of: